bigfix/developer.bigfix.com/site/pages/relevance/guide/session/computerinspectors.md

 ## BES Computer with Extensions

-All work and no play makes Jack a dull boy.
+Add some description.

-Click [here](/relevance/reference/bes-computer-with-extensions.html) to access the page describing these inspectors.
+To access the page describing these inspectors, click [here](/relevance/reference/bes-computer-with-extensions.html).

 ---

 ## BES Computer with Extensions Set

-All work and no play makes Jack a dull boy.
+Add some description.

-Click [here](/relevance/reference/bes-computer-with-extensions-set.html) to access the page describing these inspectors.
+to access the page describing these inspectors, click [here](/relevance/reference/bes-computer-with-extensions-set.html).

 ---